Azure/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `elasticPools.perDatabaseSettings.maxCapacity`

 The maximum capacity any one database can consume.
+Examples: '0.5', '2'

 - Required: Yes
-- Type: int
+- Type: string

 ### Parameter: `elasticPools.preferredEnclaveType`